 “Hope and fear cannot occupy the same space at the same time.
 Invite one to stay.” - Maya Angelou

 Please see a list of frequently asked questions and answers below.
-If you have additional questions not answered here, please e-mail us at email@example.com and we’ll be happy to assist!
+If you have additional questions not answered here, please e-mail us and we’ll be happy to assist!
 Much of the Primordial Sound Meditation information listed below is borrowed or modified from The Chopra Center.
-We encourage you to explore www.chopra.com.
-The Chopra Center is a fantastic resource for additional knowledge on meditation, Ayurveda, and yoga.
+We encourage you to explore www.chopra.com for more on yoga, meditation, and Ayurveda!

 What is Primordial Sound Meditation?